MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ## Move the Service Manager database

-You must use the following high\-level steps to move the Service Manager database.
+You must use the following high-level steps to move the Service Manager database.

 > [!NOTE]
 > - These steps link to content in the Service Manager Upgrade Guide.